Chen-hailu/chl/README.md

 An open source code in Matlab for InSAR Stratified Tropospheric Delay Correction using Iterative Weighted Least Squares, and can be used with MintPy hdf5 outputs directly.
+The function model can be modified according to the requirements, including higher-order polynomials and block-based estimations.

 main.m is the Main function！